adamsilver/adamsilver.io-jekyll/_posts/2014-01-02-dom-scripting-forms.md

 title:  "DOM scripting forms"
 date:   2014-01-02 09:00:59
 categories: forms js
+description: Modifying and enhancing forms is easy with the DOM0 API.
 ---

 The HTML DOM has dedicated APIs for retrieving and manipulating form controls.
 The [DOM0](http://docs.oracle.com/cd/E19957-01/816-6408-10/) Forms Collection API is perfect for this but unfortunately often forgotten.
 This article describes how to use this API.